 - Avoid options that contain vague terms such as "common," "often", "rare," "sometimes," and absolute statements such as "never" or "always"

-- Avoid "all of the above" of none of the above
+- Avoid "all of the above" or "none of the above"

 - Please give us an answer key for your questions!
-The correct answer with a short explanation for each answer
+This should be the correct answer with a short explanation for each answer

 - Please check all your questions and answers carefully - do this with a colleague.